wp-plugins/standard-widget-extensions/readme.txt

 == Description ==

-Standard Widget Extensions is extension for WordPress standard themes, Twenty Thirteen/Twenty Twelve/Twenty Eleven/Twenty Ten.
+Standard Widget Extensions is extension for WordPress standard themes, Twenty Fourteen/Twenty Thirteen/Twenty Twelve/etc.
 It's also effective for themes which use widgets in a standard manner.

 Current version of the plugin offers following two features.